 THE WEAPON GRAVE AT KOLSTØ

-At some point during the last 200 years of the Celtic Iron Age, a powerful man or chieftain was buried in what we call the Ols Mound at Kolstø, just south of Avaldsnes itself.
+At some point during the last 200 years of the Celtic Iron Age, a powerful man or chieftain was buried in what we call the Os Mound (Oshaugen) at Kolstø, just south of Avaldsnes itself.
 The mound was originally large in size, 2-3 m high and ca. 25 m in diameter.
 It was clearly visible for those passing through the strait of Karmsundet.

 In 1894, objects from this grave were handed in to the Archaeological Museum in Stavanger (AmS), together with a spearhead from the Viking era which lay in the same mound.
 The iron objects were in a poor state of conservation and were therefore overshadowed by burial finds of a higher quality which were discovered in the area around Avaldsnes during the decades before and after 1900.

 Haavaldsen came to the conclusion that there were after all links between Karmøy and the rest of Europe during the Celtic Age.
-The man buried in the Ols Mound must have been a person of special standing – perhaps a chieftain – and he was buried with a full array of weapons, in line with the custom at this time on the Continent:
+The man buried in the Os Mound must have been a person of special standing – perhaps a chieftain – and he was buried with a full array of weapons, in line with the custom at this time on the Continent:

 – a short, one-edged iron sword.
 Only parts of the sword and blade is preserved